Test scores, Extracurriculars, and Social Media?

 To simplify background checks, consider a Background check with AI or Request a Demo.

-Colleges may have various reasons for checking an applicant's social media.
+Colleges may have various reasons for a social media background check.
 Here are some of the main factors they consider:

 Student Safety: Teachers and staff members have significant influence over students.
-Background checks help ensure that these individuals do not have a history of abusive behavior, which could put students at risk.
+Social media screening can help ensure that these individuals do not have a history of abusive or aggressive behavior, which could put students at risk.

 For more on background check red flags, visit background check red flags.